certbot/certbot/docs/using.rst

 .. code-block:: shell

-    sudo dnf install letsencrypt
+    sudo dnf install certbot

 **Gentoo**

-The official Let's Encrypt client is available in Gentoo Portage.
+The official Certbot client is available in Gentoo Portage.
 If you want to use the Apache plugin, it has to be installed separately:

 .. code-block:: shell

-   emerge -av app-crypt/letsencrypt
+   emerge -av app-crypt/certbot
-   emerge -av app-crypt/letsencrypt-apache
+   emerge -av app-crypt/certbot-apache

 Currently, only the Apache plugin is included in Portage.
 However, if you want the nginx plugin, you can use Layman to add the mrueg overlay which